Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 🔕 Update needed only for new DLC or new CreamAPI version.
 ---
 - ❗ Linux/OSX version REMOVED because it was a mess.
 See [here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/45) (no knowledge to make it work like Win version).
-- ❗ For now, stick to manual installation and uninstallation instructions.
+- ❗ So please stick to manual installation and uninstallation instructions.

 ---